RYEBANK FIELDS STILL BELONG TO MMU

-It is only if the Developer Team are successful in gaining planning approval that the Developer is contracted to buy the land from Manchester Metropolitan University (MMU).
+It is only if the Developer Team gain planning approval that the Developer is obliged to buy the land from Manchester Metropolitan University (MMU).
 Until that point, Ryebank Fields still belong to MMU.

-Meanwhile please follow and comment on our socials (links at top of this page) for updates and to help us raise the profile of Save Ryebank Fields.
-Join our mailing list using the yellow button at the foot of this page, for the most important updates and advice on how to support the Campaign.
+Meanwhile follow our socials (links at top of this page) for updates and help us raise the profile of Save Ryebank Fields.
+Join our mailing list using the yellow button at the foot of this page, for the most important updates and ways that you can support the Campaign.
+What else can I do?

 Beautiful Ryebank – slideshow